Third Party Claims

 Although workers’ compensation claims do not require proof of employer negligence, third-party claims do.
 Workers have to show the responsible party owed a duty of care to the victim, that duty was breached and as a result, plaintiff suffered injury.

 Identifying third-party defendants often requires a legal team to conduct thorough research through interviews, experts, medical records and other investigation.

 Third parties could be other contractors on the job site, building owners, general contractors, maintenance companies, other drivers and/or commercial trucking or driving firms.
 In some cases, government entities may be deemed partially responsible.
-It’s all dependent on individual circumstances, which must be carefully weighed by an experienced Boston injury attorney before determining how best to proceed.Third Party Claim vs. Workers’ Compensation Benefits
+It’s all dependent on individual circumstances, which must be carefully weighed by an experienced Boston worker's compensation attorney before determining how best to proceed.Third Party Claim vs. Workers’ Compensation Benefits